The BIM Level 2 suite of documents has been developed to help the construction industry adopt BIM Level 2.

 Due September 2017

-PAS 1192-7 Product data definition – Defining and sharing structured digital construction product information – Specification.
+PAS 1192-7 Construction product information – Specification for defining, sharing and maintaining structured digital construction product information

 Due late 2017